How much annual income can a Simplified Limited Company (SAS) receive by 2024?

 What is the annual income limit for a Simplified Limited Company (SAS) for 2024?

-Practically speaking, this update factor determines that, as of January 1, 2024, the total annual revenues of a Simplified Limited Company may not exceed the amount of $7,076,469.38 (seven million seventy-six thousand four hundred sixty-nine pesos 38/100 M.N.).
+In practical terms, this update factor determines that, as of January 1, 2024, the total annual revenues of a Simplified Limited Company may not exceed the amount of $7,076,469.38 (seven million seventy-six thousand four hundred sixty-nine pesos 38/100 M.N.).

 What are the consequences of exceeding this limit?